Frequently Asked Questions

 On Shabbat morning we sing shacharit (morning prayer service) and have alternative service options as well.
 Afterward, we eat babka, listen to the Torah being read, and embark on our first free time of the day.
 We come together to make kiddush (blessing over the grape juice) before lunch, and sing beautiful Israeli folk songs, and later, come together as an entire camp to watch the counselors act out the Torah portion as we eat cupcakes.

 We end Shabbat with a moving Havdalah service — all camp gathered together on the hill under the stars, arm in arm — to mark the separation between Shabbat and the rest of the week.
 Campers and staff hug each other and try to draw out Shabbat as long as possible.
 Don’t be surprised if you hear a guitar or microphone on Shabbat.
-We have permission from our Mara De-Atra, Rabbi Kosak to enhance the spirit of Shabbat camp through music.
+We have permission from our Mara De-Atra, Rabbi Kosak, to enhance the spirit of Shabbat camp through music.

-Call us at 206-447-1967, or email our Registrar.
+Call us at 206-447-1967, or email our registrar.
 We are here to answer questions and make your camper’s experience (and yours) a positive one.